 Darchen, the village at the southern foot of Mt.
 Kailash, is the starting point for a pilgrimage, and there are a number of ways to get there, but here are a few common routes:

 - Southern Route from Lhasa: Lhasa — Shigatse — Lhatse — Saga — Paryang — Darchen

-You can get a rough idea of the routes here, from the map on the Explore Tibet travel agency site:
+You can get a rough idea of the routes here:

-- Northern route from Lhasa: Alternatively, some tours will take you on a Nothern route to the Kailash area from Lhasa, and on to the Nepal border, like this 22-day Kailash Circuit tour from a Lhasa travel agencey:
+- Northern route from Lhasa: Alternatively, some Kailash tours will take you on a Northern route to the Kailash area from Lhasa, and on to the Nepal border, like this 22-day Kailash Circuit tour from a Lhasa travel agency:

 Day 1-3: Lhasa sightseeing.

 Day 4: to Shigatse visit.

 Day 18: visit Lake Manasaravor.

 Day 19-21: to Zhangmu via south Tsangpo road.